runreflect/tdm/README.md

 ## Overview

 When creating end-to-end tests, you'll often need to make assumptions about the state of the data in the system you're testing.
 These assumptions could be simple, like assuming you can sign-in using a specific username and password.
-Usually these assumptions end up being much more complex.
+But usually these assumptions are much more complex.
 Imagine you're testing the checkout process of a Shopify store.
 A single test of the checkout flow will end up making several big assumptions about your test environment, including:

 - The product that the test is scripted to purchase must not only exist, but must have the correct product name, description, and other associated metadata.
 - The product appears in search results and is assigned to the appropriate categories in the category hierarchy.